sammi24/quartz-obsidian/content/index.md

 Welcome!
 ```

-I'm Sammi, a student currently exploring the fields of data science and ML.
+I'm Sammi, a student currently studying for the Security+ and exploring the field of software engineering.
 This is a place for my stream of thought on research and ideas.

 - [Up to date booklist](/books): books that are in some state of read, being read, or to be read.